 Penrith's Crimea War Hero Trooper William Pearson

-Penrith museum owns the medals and other memorabilia of William Pearson (1826-1909), the Crimea War survivor.
+Penrith Museum owns the medals and other memorabilia of William Pearson (1826-1909), the Crimea War survivor.
 The town has done much to ensure that the man and his bravery should not be forgotten.
 As long ago as 1894 townsfolk marked the 40th anniversary of the "Charge of the Light Brigade" by acquiring a life size photograph of Pearson, who was then still alive.
 Still in its elaborate frame it is now owned by the Museum.
-He has the distinction of having a corner of the town named after him 'Pearson Court' and a plaque is affixed to the property in King Street formerly the Mitre Hotel where he was born in 1826.
+He has the distinction of having a corner of the town named after him 'Pearson Court'.
+A plaque is affixed to the property in King Street, formerly the Mitre Hotel, where he was born in 1826.
 He was brought up in North Westmorland and was a leather dresser before running away to enlist in the 4th Light Dragoons in 1848, at Westminster.
 He was serving in Ireland when the regiment received orders for the Crimea.

 During the Charge of the Light Brigade at Balaclava his horse stumbled over another that had fallen and he had to mount a rider-less horse of the 8th Hussars.
 He had an epaulette shot from his shoulder and returned from the affair with a wound to his forehead.
-The severe Crimean winter left Pearson with frost-bite and he spent Christmas Eve 1854 having four toes amputated.
+The severe Crimean winter left Pearson with frost-bite.
+He spent Christmas Eve 1854 having four toes amputated.
 He was nursed by Florence Nightingale at the hospital in Scutari before being invalided home.

-He was presented before Queen Victoria in 1855, and discharged as unfit for further military service, with a pension of 8d a day.
+He was presented before Queen Victoria in 1855.
+He was discharged as unfit for further military service, with a pension of 8d a day.
 This was later increased to 12s a week by the Royal Patriotic Fund.
 He received the Crimea Medal (with clasps for Alma, Balaclava, Inkerman and Sebastopol), the Turkish Medal, and he also had a Good Conduct Badge.

-He met his wife at a ball in honour of the Crimean heroes held at Dover and they returned to Penrith, where Trooper Pearson became Inspecting Officer's Orderly to the Dalemain Troop, Cumberland and Westmorland Imperial Yeomanry.
+He met his wife at a ball in honour of the Crimean heroes held at Dover.
+They returned to Penrith, where Trooper Pearson became Inspecting Officer's Orderly to the Dalemain Troop, Cumberland and Westmorland Imperial Yeomanry.
 In 1880 he moved to Underbarrow, near Kendal, where he set up a fellmongering and tanning business.
 He retired in 1906, and died in July 1909, aged 82.
 He was buried with military honours in Parkside Cemetery, Kendal.

 William Jameson Champion Wrestler of England